speps/speps.github.io/content/articles/water-masking-sea-of-thieves.md

 ### Extensions

-* The "inside volume" case could also be handled by adding a value at near clip depth during sort, so the cost of sampling the first value is gone during the sampling.
+* The "camera inside volume" case could also be handled by adding a value at near clip depth during the sort pass, so the cost of sampling the first value is gone during the sampling.
+* The inverse of the hole test can also be used to render another water plane inside the boat.
+This was actually used, so the the inside water plane can just be a simple quad which gets shaped automatically to fill the hole.
+With the sampling mask described above, whatever is outside is ocean, whatever is inside is the ship's flooding water plane.
+* Of course, this technique doesn't just apply to water, it can be used to make holes into anything.
+For example, portals with the masking shape being set within the portal mesh.
+Again, it's just a sort of alternative to the stencil buffer with slightly different use cases.